salamaEnigma/Mowaslat/README.md

-# Mowaslat Demo
+# Mowaslat

-A demo for testing purposes to a public transportation guide app in Alexandria.
+a public transportation guide app in Alexandria.

 # What I learned doing the app